 Robert Brooks is a baritone, conductor and composer based in Manchester.
-As well as recital and concert appearances, he directs the Preston Cecilian Choral Society, the Manchester Singers and the Abney Orchestra, and is currently a conducting scholar with the Leeds Festival Chorus.
+As well as recital and concert appearances, he directs the Preston Cecilian Choral Society and the Manchester Singers, and is the assistant conductor of the St George’s Singers.

-For tuition in singing, conducting, piano, cello and music theory in the Manchester area, as well as conducting and recital work, commissions and choral arranging - please email firstname.lastname@example.org.
+For tuition in singing, conducting, piano, cello and music theory in the Manchester area, as well as conducting and vocal work, commissions and arranging - please email firstname.lastname@example.org.